Norsk institutt for luftforskning

 Footprint emission sensitivity

 Same as above, but averaged over the lowest 100 m instead of vertically integrated.
 As anthropogenic emissions are mostly located at the surface, this gives an indication where emissions were likely taken up.
 The unit shown is nanoseconds divided by kilograms.

 This is the product between the emission sensitivity and the anthropogenic emission flux (in kilograms per square meter and second) taken from the inventories.
 The result is an emission contribution in ppb per square meter.
 If the emission contribution is integrated over the earth's surface, a "tracer" mixing ratio at the sampling location is obtained.
 It is also reported on the plot and, furthermore, contributions from different continents are listed separately.
-These mixing ratios are quantitatively comparable to the measurements under the assumption that the species is conserved (no chemistry, no deposition) or that its removal processes are similar to those assumed (i.e., sulfate) and applicable to the time from emission to measurement.
+These mixing ratios are quantitatively comparable to the measurements under the assumption that the species is conserved for the passive tracer (no chemistry, no deposition) or that its removal processes are similar to those assumed (i.e., sulfate) and applicable to the time from emission to measurement.

 Emission tracer time series